 There are no adjectives that can adequately describe the beauty and enchantment of these places: the sounds of traditional music; the garb of nomadic Bedouin peoples who welcome you with open arms; the rich aromas and flavours of food and drink prepared according to age-old customs; and the astonishing architectural marvel of the buildings carved in the rocks, is, to say the least breath-taking.

 On the opposite side, just over two hours north of Amman, lies the ancient, biblical baptismal site on the river Jordan.
 This site is not only a key destination for tourist groups from all over the world but also a place of pilgrimage for many people of different religious backgrounds.
 Tradition has it that it was here, on the west bank of the Jordan, not far from Nazareth and the Sea of Galilee, that Jesus was baptized by John.
 Certainly one of the highlights of our trip was the opportunity to bathe in those same waters and walk on the same land where Christ, the prophets, and the Saints once tread.

 There are many other fascinating places to visit in Jordan from Mount Nebo, where God showed Moses the Promised Land, to the Moab plains beyond, where one glimpses the ancient city of Jericho.
 It is here that you will admire the best-preserved mosaics in the world; depicting the “Story of Creation” and the “Tree of Life”.

-Further down, along the King’s highway, you will have another unforgettable experience as you float effortless in the salty waters of the Dead Sea or give your skin a youthful make-over with the mineral-rich muds readily available at one of numerous five-star resorts in the area.
+Further down, along the King’s highway, you will have another unforgettable experience as you float effortlessly in the salty waters of the Dead Sea or give your skin a youthful make-over with the mineral-rich muds readily available at one of the numerous five-star resorts in the area.